Citrus-Herb Pork Roast

 - Cut roast in half.
 In a small bowl, combine the oregano, ginger and pepper; rub over pork.
 In a large nonstick skillet coated with cooking spray, brown roast on all sides.
 Transfer to a 4-qt. slow cooker; add onions.

 - Skim fat from cooking juices; transfer to a small saucepan.
-Add orange peel and salt.
+Add orange zest and salt.
 Bring to a boil.
 Combine cornstarch and the remaining orange juice until smooth.
 Gradually stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
-Serve with pork and noodles.
-Yield: 8 servings.
+Serve with pork and noodles; if desired, sprinkle with fresh oregano.

-Originally published as Citrus-Herb Pork Roast in Simple & Delicious February/March 2012, p23
+Originally published as Slow Cooker Orange & Herbed Pork Roast in Simple & Delicious February/March 2012